-Another “wonder herb,” Goldenseal is known to have several benefits for dogs, from digestive conditions, kennel cough, tapeworms, and more!
+Another “wonder herb,” Goldenseal (Hydrastis canadensis) is known to have several benefits for dogs, from digestive conditions, kennel cough, tapeworms, and more!
 Goldenseal can be used as a dried powder, brewed into a tea, or made into a tincture—all while being completely safe for dogs.
 Holistic veterinarians also recommend goldenseal to stimulate cats’ immune systems and to support intestinal health.

 We’re no longer thinking of dandelions as unwanted weeds!
 In fact, you may want to try growing it yourself (unless you live in an area completely free or herbicides and pesticides, wild harvest is not recommended), as an herbal remedy for both cats and dogs.
-Like many of the other herbs on this list, dandelions have been used medicinally for thousands of years and for good reason.
+Like many of the other herbs on this list, dandelions (Taraxacum officinale) have been used medicinally for thousands of years and for good reason.
 Dandelion not only functions as a treatment to illness, but is rich in vitamins, iron, manganese, and other nutrients your pet needs.
 Dandelion root has been used as a liver tonic, helping to rid the body of toxins and waste.
 Try using dandelion with goldenseal to enhance each of their antibiotic properties!

-Licorice may be most commonly known as a candy, but it’s actually a legume.
+Licorice (Glycyrrhiza glabra) may be most commonly known as a candy, but it’s actually a legume.
 Residing in the pea family, licorice is considered beneficial as an anti-inflammatory agent, helping cats and dogs with a variety of conditions.
 Try using licorice root to treat eczema, itching, respiratory problems, and gastrointestinal issues.
 Licorice root has also been used as a kind of natural cortisone for cats with skin issues and can help treat indigestion because of its soothing properties.